ianderrington/genai/docs/Understanding/index.md

 ### What's been done with Gen()AI?

 1. [Data](data/index.md) provides the backbone connecting computation to our recorded reality.
-1. [Models](models/index.md) allow the data to be understood and used. [^n1]
+1. [Models](architectures/index.md) allow the data to be understood and used. [^n1]
 1. [Prompts](prompting/index.md) govern how we interact with the models.
 1. [Agents](agents/index.md) allow for models to be used in more useful, effective, and complex manners.
 1. [Ethical concerns](../Using/ethically/index.md) help us to temper the responsible use of these powerful technologies.
-1. [Studies](studies/studies.md) help us to understand Gen()AI from an experimental and theoretical basis.
+1. [Studies](studies/studies.md) help us to understand Gen()AI from an experimental and theoretical basis. i

 ### How do you do stuff with Gen()AI?

-Of course, there will be some important 'how-to's, particularly in the [data](data/index.md), [models](models/index.md), [prompts](prompting/index.md) and [agents](./agents/index.md).
+Of course, there will be some important 'how-to's, particularly in the [data](data/index.md), [models](architectures/index.md), [prompts](prompting/index.md) and [agents](./agents/index.md).

 Competition is fierce to create the 'best' (based on certain metrics) Gen()AI, so much knowledge may not be known to protect IP and other secrets.

 Still, these trained foundation models may be used, with varying degrees of open-source licensing, for your project.
-Open and closed-source pre-trained [models](models/pre_trained_models.md) are available in many places that can be used hosted by yourself, or enabled by API services.
+Open and closed-source pre-trained [models](architectures/pre_trained_models.md) are available in many places that can be used hosted by yourself, or enabled by API services.
 Because of the cost and challenge involved with creating these models, it will likely be necessary to use the ones already made.

 If you are working on commercial projects, be sure to look at the Licenses to ensure you are legally compliant.